Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction: Introduction

 \section{Introduction}

-Compact binary millisecond pulsars or \textit{spiders} are binary systems consisting of a millisecond pulsar (MSP) and a low-mass companion in compact orbits with periods $P_\textrm{b}\lesssim1$ d.
+Compact binary millisecond pulsars or \textit{spiders} are binary systems consisting of a millisecond pulsar (MSP) and a low-mass nondegenerate or semidegenerate star in a compact orbit with a period $P_\textrm{b}\lesssim1$ d.
 The arachnid nickname was inspired by the destructive effect of the pulsar wind on the companion star.
 Spiders are categorized into two subgroups: \textit{redbacks} with companion masses $M_c\sim0.1M_\odot$ and \textit{ black widows}, which have significantly lighter companions $M_c\sim0.01M_\odot$ \citep{roberts13, koljonen25}.

 Spiders represent the evolutionary link between low-mass X-ray binaries (LMXBs) and MSPs.
 During the LMXB phase, due to angular momentum transfer via accretion, the neutron star is spun up to millisecond periods \citep{alpar82, binovatyi76}.
 The so-called transitional MSPs switch between a disk or underluminous LMXB state and a rotation-powered redback MSP state, and provided key evidence for this evolutionary link \citep{archibald09, papitto13, bassa14}.
 During the transition from the MSP to the LMXB state, the systems brighten across the optical, X-ray and gamma-ray bands, and the pulsed radio emission disappears \citep{stappers13, patruno14, takata14, stappers14}. {\it In the LMXB state}, the optical and X-ray emission is dominated by the accretion disk, and the X-ray flux switches between two distinct modes \citep{linares14b}.
-The gamma-rays are believed to originate from the inverse Compton emission of the pulsar wind heated disk and synchrotron radiation of pulsar wind particles heated by collisions with the disk \citep{veledina19}.
+The gamma-rays are believed to originate from the inverse Compton emission of the pulsar-wind-heated disk and from synchrotron radiation of pulsar wind particles heated by collisions with the disk \citep{veledina19}.